lcarlossandberg/Bad_Boids/USAGE.md

 --name "file name" : takes a string which is the file name if you want to save, if this is not provided it will save as a file called 'boids_1.mp4'<br />

 Example calls of this are:<br />
-boids --count 10 --attraction 0.1 --alert 10 --save True --name boids.mp4<br />
+Boids --count 10 --attraction 0.1 --alert 10 --save True --name boids.mp4<br />
-boids --argfile data.yml<br />
+Boids --argfile data.yml<br />

 An example yml file can be found inside the fixtures file in testing along with the code used to generate it.